cl1pp0/optime/README.md

 # optime
 Count operation time of your personal computer (similar to uptime, but w/o suspend phases)

-A Fiddled personal gimmick comprising:
+A fiddled personal gimmick comprising:

 * fork()
 * syslog()